n3rada/MSSQLand/README.md

 MSSQLand is built for interacting with [Microsoft SQL Server](https://en.wikipedia.org/wiki/Microsoft_SQL_Server) database management system (DBMS) during your red team activities or any security audit.
 Designed to run inside the target environment directly through your beacons (e.g., using assembly execution), it allows you to pave your way across multiple linked servers and impersonate whoever you can along the way, emerging from the last hop with any desired action.

 > [!TIP]
-> MSSQLand is built using `.NET Framework 4.8`, with assembly execution in mind.
+> MSSQLand is built using `.NET Framework 4.8`, with assembly execution in mind, using current context.
 If you need to connect using Kerberos ticket or NT/LM hashes, go with [mssqlclient-ng](https://github.com/n3rada/mssqlclient-ng), the `Python3` version built with external access from Unix in mind.

 > [!NOTE]
 > Do not forget the basics.
 During a security assessment, it is sometimes easier to use [SQL Server Management Studio (SSMS)](https://learn.microsoft.com/en-us/ssms/).